ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 .. note::

-   Alternately user can use the following commands in the command of the Windows platform and the terminal for Linux systems.
+   Alternately user can use the following commands in the command prompt of Windows and the terminal for Linux systems.

    **On Windows**